Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm: ZK-FL Framework

 \begin{itemize} \item {\bf Trust Issue}: Even with authenticated clients and high-quality data, some clients may bypass predefined training protocols, submit low-quality models, or even introduce malicious models to disrupt the system.

 \item {\bf ZKP Solution}: ZKP can verify that local training processes adhere to predefined protocols.
-Works such as \cite{xing2023zero, heiss2022advancing, wang2023enhancing, smahi2023bv, ruckel2022fairness} utilize ZKP to ensure the integrity of local training computations, preventing low-quality or malicious models from contaminating the global model. \end{itemize}
+Works such as \cite{heiss2022advancing, wang2023enhancing, ma2024vpfl, duan2024verifiable} leverage ZKPs to verify protocol-compliant local computation, e.g., proving that reported updates are computed from the prescribed model and training procedure (rather than being fabricated or arbitrarily manipulated), while preserving the confidentiality of local data. \end{itemize}